Colin Sutherland BSc PhD MPH

 2) New molecular tools for diagnosis of parasitic infections

-The Health Protection Agency is supporting the development of new DNA amplification assays both in the Malaria Reference Laboratory at LSHTM, with Dr Debbie Nolder and Paul Lansdell, and at the Hospital for Tropical Diseases (HTD) with Dr Spencer Polley and Prof. Peter Chiodini.
+Public Health England is supporting the development of new DNA amplification assays both in the Malaria Reference Laboratory at LSHTM, with Dr Debbie Nolder and Paul Lansdell, and at the Hospital for Tropical Diseases (HTD) with Dr Spencer Polley and Prof. Peter Chiodini.
 New real-time quantitative PCR assays for Plasmodium falciparum and P. vivax have been developed and have entered routine diagnostic use.
 Tests for P. ovale, P. malariae and P. knowlesi have been developed and are being validated.
 These quantitative assays are also being used to monitor parasite clearance times in patients under treatment in HTD.

 3) Identification of target surface antigens in P. falciparum gametocytes.